FULLER’S THAMES TOWPATH 10

 Competitors are asked not to park in the road adjacent to the start area which should be kept as clear as possible for emergency vehicles.
 Please do not park on the corner of Cavendish Road and Bolton Road where the 272 bus parks.
 There are no parking restrictions in the surrounding area but we would recommend public transport as the best way to get to the race.

 Portable toilets will be available near the Race village, at the back of the Start/Finish field.
-We will have more loos than last year, Please do not “go back to nature” near to the towpath or the houses on Ibis Lane! if we have complaints like last year, the race will be stopped.
+We will have more loos than last year, Please do not “go back to nature” near to the towpath or the houses on Ibis Lane!
+We have had complaints in the past.

 Kit bags can be dropped off at the baggage tent next to Race HQ, bag tags will be provided.
 Please note the organisers cannot accept responsibility for any personal belongings.